launchbadge/sqlx/README.md

  * `any`: Add support for the `Any` database driver, which can proxy to a database driver at runtime.

  * `macros`: Add support for the `query*!` macros, which allow compile-time checked queries.

+ * `migrate`: Add support for the migration management and `migrate!` macro, which allow compile-time embedded migrations.

  * `uuid`: Add support for UUID (in Postgres).